Hopeful-ly/intro-ai-lab-project/README.md

 ```

 ## run
-if you want to change things, update them in `config.py` or at the start of `main.py`
+To run with different configurations (e.g. other model modes) update them in `config.py` or at the start of `main.py`.
-otherwise:
+By default, this runs lab classification with the report's best found search parameters.

 ```bash
 uv run python main.py
 ```